 - The gormagander, a "space whale", is the third space-dwelling creature in Discovery in the course of just a few episodes.
 In TOS and TNG, such species were always deemed something exciting and new, but in Discovery they are daily routine (DIS: "Magic to Make the Sanest Man Go Mad").

 - In TNG: "The Price", the Barzans were non-aligned, only moderately advanced and had no manned space travel.
 Yet, we can see Nhan, a member of this species, as Pike's security officer more than 100 years earlier (DIS: "Brother").
-It seems that Saru is not an exceptional case although he says he is and although this was made a big deal in DST: "The Brightest Star".
+It seems that Saru is not an exceptional case although he says he is and although this was made a big deal in SHO: "The Brightest Star".

 - Katra stones, as established in DIS: "Light and Shadows", are known to block telepathic links.
 According to TNG: "Night Terrors" and "Violations", on the other hand, there is no known shield against telepathy.
 Maybe katra stones are just not relevant in Deanna's case because no Vulcan is involved, but in both TNG episodes the statements are definitive.

 - In TAS as well as in ENT: "The Forge", the Vulcan Forge is a desert.
 In DIS: "If Memory Serves" it is a forest.
 Well, perhaps the area within walking distance of the city of ShiKahr (young Michael got there by foot) is still green, so calling it "the Forge" is only inaccurate.
 The bigger problem (and not a continuity problem) is why huge deadly predators are on the loose just outside a major city on Vulcan.

 - No human being from the Mirror Universe was ever shown or mentioned to be light-sensitive (the way it was revealed in DIS: "Vaulting Ambition") in previous Star Trek series.